- Pets and Animals»

 - Day Lilies

 As far as vegetables and fruits go there are not many that rabbits will avoid.
-However planting Marigolds or Nasturtiums in the garden could help deter rabbits from coming in and eating your vegetables and fruits.
+However planting onions, Marigolds, or Nasturtiums in the garden could help deter rabbits from coming in and eating your vegetables and fruits.
 Many herbs are also safe from rabbit destruction.
 It's good to remember that what rabbits eat here is not necessarily what they will eat at your house and vice versa.

 Before finding ways to keep rabbits out of the garden, maintain your yard in a way that will keep rabbits from moving into your backyard in the first place.
 Keeping the grass and shrubs short and trimmed will keep them from burrowing and making homes in and on the edge of your yard.
+Rabbits will only choose places where they can ensure they will be able to stay fully covered from predators.
+Rabbits have over two dozen predators, so they will only stay and eat where they can be close to home or adaquate cover.

 If you're like me and are looking for something a little more eye pleasing you can plant the flowers, herbs, or vegetables that rabbits tend not to eat on the outer edges of your garden as a barrier.
 Most rabbits will not venture further in to find tasty plants.